oneapi-src/oneDAL/docs/source/dev_guide/algorithms/normalization/min-max.rst

      - `SharedPtr<low_order_moments::Batch<algorithmFPType, low_order_moments::defaultDense> >`
      - Pointer to the low order moments algorithm that computes minimums and maximums to be used for min-max normalization with the defaultDense method.
-       For more details, see Moments of Low Order > Batch Processing.
+       For more details, see :ref:`Batch Processing for Moments of Low Order <moments_batch>`.

 Algorithm Output
 ----------------